 Okay, so this method is a little sneaky but many mothers report its success.
 This technique relies on you making the milk in the cup taste nicer than the milk in the bottle.

 Fill your baby’s bottle, half with milk, half with water and present it to your baby.
-Fill up your baby’s cup with undiluted milk and present it to your baby along side your bottle.
+Fill up your baby’s cup with undiluted milk and present it to your baby alongside your bottle.
 Let your baby taste the cup first before tasting the bottle.

 Repeat this for a few days before gradually adding more water and less milk to the bottle.
-Eventually your baby will associate the bottle with foul tasting milk and want the yummy milk that comes in his cup.
+Eventually, your baby will associate the bottle with foul tasting milk and want the yummy milk that comes in his cup.

 A variation of this technique is to gradually fill the bottle with less and less liquid while filling the cup with more over the course of a week or two.
-Eventually there will be hardly any liquid in the baby bottle and your thirsty infant will have to drink out of the cup.
+Eventually, there will be hardly any liquid in the baby bottle and your thirsty infant will have to drink out of the cup.

 Offer a reward

 Make a deal with your baby that you will read him his favorite book or play his favorite game if he makes it through a day without his bottle.
-You can tailor offering a reward to suit your circumstance, it doesn’t have to going a whole day without a bottle, it can simply be him successfully replacing an individual bottle feeding with a drink from a cup.
+You can tailor offering a reward to suit your circumstance, it doesn’t have to go a whole day without a bottle, it can simply be him successfully replacing an individual bottle feeding with a drink from a cup.
 Do what feels right.